 Life insurance can provide financial security for your family in the event of your untimely death.
-But certain kinds of life insurance can also help you build wealth that you can access while you're alive, or leave as an inheritance.
+But certain kinds of life insurance also can help you build wealth that you can access while you're alive, or leave as an inheritance.

 If you're looking for ways to grow and pass along your wealth, one strategy is overfunded life insurance.
 This involves paying more than needed in premiums to build up your contract's cash value.